-Making the right food decisions for child is something every mother worries about.
+Making the right food decisions for her child is something every mother worries about.
 Guinea corn is widely known for its numerous health benefits.
-Nevertheless, before you incorporate guinea corn to your child’s diet, there are some side effects you may want to look out for.
+Nevertheless, before you incorporate guinea corn into your child’s diet, there are some side effects you may want to look out for.

 First, What’s Guinea Corn?

-As a result of this, its a very popular cereal.
+As a result of this, it is a very popular cereal.
 Nevertheless, despite its great health benefits, guinea corn can also be a source of potential harm, especially to babies.

-This article provides you with every key information you need about guinea corn.
+This article provides you with all the key information you need about guinea corn.